Faith today and hope for tomorrow

 The fundamentalist-modernist controversy that took off in the 1920s and 1930s still holds sway today.
 I’ve been called a modernist several times the past few years —despite not being one— and the intolerance of fundamentalism is still chugging along.

-I feel that this framework is severely outdated though.
+And yet, I feel that this framework is severely outdated.
 Like a lot of Christians I’m neither a fundamentalist nor a modernist.
-I take the Bible seriously but don’t believe it is always historically or scientifically accurate, simply because we know it isn’t.
+I take the Bible seriously but don’t believe it is always historically or scientifically accurate —as we understand both in this moment— simply because we know it is not.
 I believe we ignore historic Christian beliefs at our own peril while deeply appreciating advances in modern science.
 Sometimes they clash; but, more often than not, my sense is the best of faith and science are on parallel tracks and complement each other.

-A key function of the church culture I’m surrounded by is how effortlessly it creates cardboard cutouts of enemies.
-This may keep congregants on the beach towel, but it’s absolutely useless when it comes to the objectives of the Kingdom of God.
-Reading Genesis as allegory does not prevent me from following Jesus or loving my neighbors.
+A key function of the broader church culture I’m surrounded by is how effortlessly it creates cardboard cutouts of enemies.
+This is helpful in keeping congregants on the beach towel, but it’s absolutely useless when it comes to forming people into good ambassadors of the Kingdom of God.
+Reading Genesis as allegory does not mean it has zero applicability to our lives today.
+It certainly doesn’t prevent me from following Jesus or loving my neighbors.
 Neither does saying that atonement is bigger than we can understand, a very Pauline idea (Romans 11:33-36).
 Most white evangelicals today cannot understand this despite it being true.

-The fundamentalist-modernist framework has evolved into something else.
-Or maybe certain aspects of the fight have receded while others have become louder, enough so that things are actually different 100 years on.
-Sure, there are still plenty of fundamentalists who believe Christianity is only about belief and culture.
-There are also a handful of progressives who believe faith is only about action and culture.
-There are also a ton of folks in between, ranging from conservative to progressive, who think all of it matters.
+The fundamentalist-modernist framework has evolved into something else, with aspects of the fight receding while others grew louder, enough so that things are different 100 years on.
+Sure, there are still plenty of fundamentalists who are driven by an appallingly low view of Scripture that leads them to using the Bible as a cheap prop for cultural gain.
+There are a handful of progressives who hardly ever look at their Bible and think faith is only about action.
+There are also a ton of folks in between, ranging from conservative to progressive, who think faith, Scripture, belief, and action all matter.
 Yet in too many churches there is still little to no room for people inhabiting this wide space in between.

-For these reasons, I think we’d all be better off moving beyond seeing churches and Christians through fundamentalist-modernist or conservative-progressive frameworks.
-Both fail to provide a clear view of reality and make it impossible to find common paths forward.
-Sadly, white evangelicals seem hellbent on keeping these frameworks in place as a means to protect their own privilege and power.
+For these reasons I think we’d all be better off moving beyond seeing churches and Christians through fundamentalist-modernist or conservative-progressive frameworks.
+Both prevent us from having a clearer view of reality and make it impossible to find common paths forward.
+Sadly, white evangelicals seem hellbent on keeping such frameworks in place as a means to protect their own privilege and power.
 And that brings me to my final point.

-I no longer believe the average evangelical church is capable of changing for the better.
-Maybe they can over several decades; however, for the vast majority of people who need their church to be and do better, that’s way too slow to bring love, rest, safety, and healing.
-That’s way too slow a time to arrive at the feet of Jesus.
-White evangelicals love being comfortable and detest being challenged.
-Abuse and harm are still more of an annoyance to the average evangelical than they are a concern.
+I no longer believe the average white evangelical church is capable of changing for the better.
+Maybe they can over several decades; however, for the vast majority of people who need their church to change, that’s way too slow to bring love, safety, and healing.
+That’s way too slow to arrive at the feet of Jesus.
+White evangelicals cling to their comforts and detest being challenged.
+Documented abuse and harm are still more of an annoyance to the average evangelical than they are a source of concern.
 There are a lot of reasons so many people are leaving their churches.
-This inability to repent and change is one of them.
+The inability to repent is one of them.

-But few churches have time on their side.
-The last 15 years have been an interesting moment to live where I live.
-National trends usually arrive here in Tennessee much later, especially Memphis.
-As endless stories of church shrinkage and closings have poured out of other parts of the country for years, I’ve watched a lot of evangelicals here smirk while claiming their churches are doing well because they are true to the Gospel or being biblical.
+But few of these churches have decades on their side anymore.
+National trends tend to arrive late in Tennessee, especially Memphis.
+As endless stories of church shrinkage and closings have poured out of other parts of the country for years, I’ve watched a lot of evangelicals here smirk while exclaiming their churches are doing well because they are true to the Gospel or being biblical.
 All those mainline and softer evangelical churches on the coasts and elsewhere are failing because they abandoned orthodoxy!

-Well, the national trend has now arrived.
-Ornery churches here are starting to feel the anxiety that comes with shrinking budgets, aging congregations, or pews being less full.
+Well, the national trend has now arrived here.
+Stubborn churches are starting to feel the anxiety that comes with shrinking budgets, aging congregations, or pews being less full.
 All three will be felt simultaneously soon enough.
-It turns out being true to the Gospel and being biblical had nothing to do with bucking the national trend for a few years, but everything to do with the culture here just moving more slowly.
+It turns out their version of being true to the Gospel and being biblical —incredibly problematic beliefs, to be sure— had nothing to do with bucking the national trend for a few years, but everything to do with the culture here just moving more slowly.

 This is all the logical conclusion of the second point I made above.
-Certainty breeds disenchantment, but false certainty that has been unmasked spreads it like wildfire.
+Certainty breeds disenchantment, but false certainty that has been unmasked spreads disenchantment like wildfire.
 Salvation is not a math formula that we’ve worked out.
-Life is too hard for the most important things to be that easy.
-People leave churches because they were hurt or ignored, yes.
-People also leave evangelical churches because what those churches are teaching is useless and out of touch with the realities of daily life.
+Life is too hard for the most important things to be so easy.
+People leave churches because they were hurt or let down, yes.
+People also leave evangelical churches because what many are teaching is useless and out of touch with the realities of daily life.

 Theology can be crappy, but even crappy theology has a purpose.
-When church teaching is worthless though, it is that much easier to abandon.
+When church teaching is worthless; that’s a different story.
+Worthless theology makes it that much easier to jump off the sinking ship.

-This all makes for a bitter time to be an institutionalist like I am.
+This all makes for a bitter time to be an institutionalist.
 We’re often the first to see these problems and the last to be taken seriously when trying to deal with them.
-The fruits of the individualist and populist spirits in churches today are abundant.
-They are rotten, and increasingly they are malevolent.
+The fruits of the individualist and populist spirits in churches today are abundant, but rotten.
+Increasingly they are even malevolent.

-Yet in the wave of church closings upon us, new communities are already being crafted that harken back to older and more mysterious veins of the Christian faith.
+Yet in the wave of church closings upon us, fresh communities are being crafted that harken back to the more mysterious roots of the Christian faith.
 Many newer faith communities neither fit into the fundamentalist-modernist framework, nor do they have a hyper-narrow view of atonement.
-Unsurprisingly, they are also younger, more ecumenical, are crafting and using theology that’s relevant to people’s everyday lives, and have their doors thrown open to the world.
-This is not perfection, but it is a huge step in the direction of holiness and faithfulness.
+They are younger, more ecumenical, are leaning into theology that’s relevant to everyday life, and have their doors open to the world.
+Others are finding rest and renewal in the liturgy and tradition of older denominations.
+None of this is perfection, but it is all a tangible step in the direction of holiness for the average person who is exhausted by the historically and theologically unmoored culture that is evangelicalism.

-Change will come in this new generation of churches.
-Maybe it won’t be everything we want, but perhaps it will be what we need, something that is enough to guide us toward the way of Jesus.
+Change will come as more people seek out these new churches and the wisdom found in older traditions.
+Maybe it won’t be everything we want, but perhaps it will be what we need, something that is enough to guide us to the ways of Jesus.

 About Me